V3lectronics/SPIRIT/CONTRIBUTING.md

 # Tasks to do

 Here is the [issues list](https://github.com/V3lectronics/SPIRIT/issues).
+You can filter them using the "good first issue" label.

 Good luck and please stick to the guidelines for smooth cooperation!

 # Contact